microsoft/Service-Fabric-AppDRTool/README.md

 ## Configuration
-Backup Policy credentials are encrypted.
-The thumbprint of the certificate to be used can be set at `PolicyStorageCertThumbprint` in `ApplicationParameters/Cloud.xml` for cloud deployements and similarly in `Local1Node.xml` / `Local5Node.xml` for local deployments.
-Ensure that you rollout new certificates with previous certificate still installed on the machine.
+Backup Policy credentials are encrypted using x509 certificate.
+The thumbprint of the certificate to be used should be specified at `PolicyStorageCertThumbprint` in `ApplicationParameters/Cloud.xml` for cloud deployements and similarly in `Local1Node.xml` / `Local5Node.xml` for local deployments.
+In case rollout of encryption certificate is required, then ensure that you rollout new certificate with previous certificate still installed on the machine.

-The thumbprint of the certificate to be used for encrypting the HTTPS connection can be set in 'HttpsCert' `EndpointCertificate` under the `Certificates` tag in `ApplicationManifest.xml`.
+The thumbprint of the certificate to be used for HTTPS connection can be set in 'HttpsCert' `EndpointCertificate` under the `Certificates` tag in `ApplicationManifest.xml`.
 Also update the `GetCertificateFromStore` method in `WebService.cs` with your thumbprint.

-Backup Restore happens periodically every 5 mins, scanning for new backups on primary and then restoring on secondary.
+Restore of data to application on secondary cluster is attempted periodically every 5 mins.
+This scans availability of new backup from primary cluster and if available then restoring it on secondary cluster.
 The timespan can be changed in `RestoreService.cs`, via `periodTimeSpan`.

 ## Contributing